How to be a Sevillano in 5 Easy Steps

 4. The Best Things Come in Small Packages…Right?

 In Spain, there is NO personal space.
 They are known for kissing people they just met, so really, what did I expect?
-EVERYTHING is smaller – the streets, elevators, even the food!
-Coffee is stronger so it’s served in very tiny portions (think shot glass size), and one of the most popular things to eat here is tapas which – you guessed it – is very small portions of food.
-You’re supposed to order a bunch of different ones and share them all amongst your group.
+EVERYTHING is smaller – the streets, cars elevators, even the food!
+Coffee is much stronger so it’s served in very tiny portions (think shot glass size), and one of the most popular things to eat here is tapas which – you guessed it – is very small portions of food.
+There’s even a popular chain restaurant called Cien Montaditos which means 100 tiny sandwiches.
+As for the tapas, you’re supposed to order a bunch of different ones and share them all amongst your group – like appetizers.
 For a great guided walking tour of the city’s best tapas, try a food tour!
-They’ll show you exactly what a true Sevillano likes to eat.
+They’ll show you exactly what and where a true Sevillano likes to eat.

 When in Seville, leave your personal bubble at home, and get comfortable with being a little uncomfortable.
-You can come across as rude and as a definite outsider if you do things like back away when people stand close to you.
+Strangers will kiss you on the cheek, and people will stand extremely close when talking to you.
+Try to embrace it!
+Otherwise you might come across as rude and definitely as an outsider if you back away when people stand close to you.

 5. Habla Español!

 Many people in Seville don’t speak English, so even just knowing some basic phrases in Spanish will make your life MUCH easier.
 Those who do speak English will often take one look at foreigners, especially blonde-haired chicas like me, and immediately speak to us in English.
 Surprise them with Spanish!
 Making the effort goes a long way, and people are more willing to help you when you make an effort to assimilate to their culture by speaking in their native tongue.
-Plus, it’s great to see the wonderstruck look on their face when you catch them off guard with their own language.
+Plus, it’s such a great feeling to see the wonderstruck look on their faces when you catch them off guard with their own language!

 If you follow these 5 easy steps, you’ll blend right in!